Our Lady of the Angels Monastery, Virginia: Gouda cheese

-The nuns order on average about 750 gallons of milk per week from a neighboring Mennonite farmer.
-Although they do not advertise their two- and five-lb rounds of gouda cheese, they generally sell out their 20,000 pounds by Christmas—and then receive orders for Christmas gift certificates that are ready to ship by February.
+The nuns order on average about 800 gallons of milk per week from a neighboring Mennonite farmer.
+Although they do not advertise their two-lb rounds of gouda cheese, they generally sell out their 20,000 pounds by Christmas—and then receive orders for Christmas gift certificates that are ready to ship by March.
 However, the Sisters never make more than they need to pay the bills—even when more orders pour in than they can fill.
 In addition to mail-in orders for cheese, customers send in prayer intentions that the Sisters take very seriously.

 Daily Schedule

 Following the Rule of St Benedict, in the method established by the Cistercian Order of the Strict Observance, the Sisters live a regimented monastic schedule: